bvweerd/dynamic_energy_contract_calculator/README.md

 The `sensor.solar_bonus_total` shows the total bonus earned this contract year and has attributes for:
 - `year_production_kwh`: Total eligible production this contract year
 - `total_bonus_euro`: Total bonus amount earned

+**Binary Sensors:**

+The integration provides binary sensors for automation:

+- `binary_sensor.solar_bonus_active` - On when solar bonus is currently being applied (daylight hours, positive price, under annual limit)
+- `binary_sensor.production_price_positive` - On when the production compensation price is positive (useful for controlling inverters to zero export when prices are negative)

 ## Services